vsouza/awesome-ios/README.md

  * [XcodeIssueGenerator](https://github.com/doubleencore/XcodeIssueGenerator) - An executable that can be placed in a Run Script Build Phase that marks comments like // TODO: or // SERIOUS: as warnings or errors so they display in the Xcode Issue Navigator. :large_orange_diamond:
  * [SwiftCompilationPerformanceReporter](https://github.com/tumblr/SwiftCompilationPerformanceReporter) - Generate automated reports for slow Swift compilation paths in specific targets :large_orange_diamond:
  * [BuildTimeAnalyzer](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode) - Build Time Analyzer for Swift :large_orange_diamond:
+ * [Duration](https://github.com/SwiftStudies/Duration) - A simple Swift package for measuring and reporting the time taken for operations :large_orange_diamond:

 # Rapid Development
  * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.